omidmt/rira/README.md

 ```

 ### Audit Trail
-Evert subclass controller of RiraController activity with save and update action is saved as Audit instance.
+Each save and update action of subclass controllers of SecureController is saved as Audit instance with IP, parameters and username.
 Other actions
-should be handled manually inside its controller.
+should be handled manually inside its controller, but they inherited the auditActivity method from RiraController.

 ### Todo's